saurabhpatle001/rag-pdf-app/README.md

-🤖 AI-Based PDF Chatbot with Summarization and Contextual Q&A 📄🤖
+AI-Powered PDF Chatbot with Summarization and Contextual Q&A 📄🤖 Overview 🌟

-Overview 🌟
-This project is an AI-powered PDF chatbot that enables users to upload PDF documents and interact with them using natural language.
-Powered by Retrieval-Augmented Generation (RAG), the system extracts text, generates summaries (bullet-point, short, and detailed), and answers user queries based on the document’s content.
-It’s designed for use cases like academic research, legal document analysis, and customer support.
+This project is an AI-powered PDF chatbot that allows users to upload PDF documents and interact with them using natural language.
+Powered by Retrieval-Augmented Generation (RAG), it extracts text, generates summaries (bullet-point, short, and detailed), and answers queries based on the document’s content.
+Additionally, a separate general-knowledge chatbot answers queries beyond the PDF, such as recent events (e.g., activities in India and Pakistan).
+Designed for academic research, legal document analysis, customer support, and general knowledge exploration.
 Key Features 🔑

 📤 PDF Upload: Supports uploading any PDF (e.g., textbooks, manuals, reports).